Stellar Flares from the First Tess Data Release: Exploring a New Sample of M-dwarfs: Results

 \subsection{Flares on fast rotators}

-Stellar rotation is suggested to be linked to the flaring of a star according to the dynamo theory of magnetic field generation \citep[e.g.][]{Parker1979}.
-The interaction between rotation and convection can cause high magnetic activity, whose energy is then released through flares.
-Two groups of rotators are observed among low-mass stars: fast rotators ($P_\mathrm{rot}<10$~d) and slow rotators ($P_\mathrm{rot}>70$~d) \citep[e.g.][]{Newton2016,Newton2018}.
-Fast rotating M dwarfs ($P_\mathrm{rot}<10$~d) exhibit a saturated level of activity, while for slower rotators, the ratio of X-ray, H$\alpha$, and Ca H\&K flux to bolometric luminosity declines rapidly \citep{West2015, Astudillo-Defru2017, Newton2017, Wright2018}.
+Stellar rotation is suggested to be linked to the flaring of a star according to the dynamo theory of magnetic field generation \citep[e.g.][]{Moffatt1978, Parker1979}.
+The interaction between rotation and convection can cause high magnetic activity \cite[e.g.][]{Browning2008}, whose energy is then released through flares.
+Two groups of rotators are observed among low-mass stars: fast rotators ($P_\mathrm{rot}<10$\,d) and slow rotators ($P_\mathrm{rot}>70$\,d) \citep[e.g.][]{Newton2016a,Newton2018}.
+Fast rotating M dwarfs ($P_\mathrm{rot}<10$\,d) exhibit a saturated level of activity, while for slower rotators, the ratio of X-ray, H$\alpha$, and Ca H\&K flux to bolometric luminosity declines rapidly \citep{West2015, Astudillo-Defru2017, Newton2017, Wright2018}.
 The relationship between activity and rotation is typically parameterized in terms of the Rossby number, which seeks to remove the mass dependence by dividing the rotation period by the convective overturn timescale \citep{Noyes1984}.
 This behavior is consistent across the main sequence from solar-type stars to M dwarfs, and across the fully-convective transition at the lowest stellar masses \citep{Newton2017, Wright2018}.

 We here define two categories: `photometric rotator' and `other'.
 We use the phrase `photometric rotator' synonymous to `a star with a photometrically measured rotation period by TESS or KELT'.
 Consequently, rotating stars without detected modulation are not included in this definition.
-Our rotation analysis based on TESS data is nearly complete for fast rotators with $P_\mathrm{rot}<1$~d.
-The KELT data covers a limited sample for rotators with $P_\mathrm{rot}>1$~d.
-Hence, the `other' category might still contain many fast rotators with $P_\mathrm{rot}=1-10$~d, for which we do not have measured rotation periods.
+Our rotation analysis based on TESS data extends to fast rotators with $P_\mathrm{rot}<5$\,d.
+The KELT data covers a limited sample of stars with longer rotation periods.
+Hence, the `other' category might still contain many fast rotators with $P_\mathrm{rot}>5$\,d, for which we do not have measured rotation periods.

-We find that about $60$\% of fast rotating early and late M-dwarfs in the TESS sample show flaring that is detectable (Fig.~\ref{fig:hist_flaring_versus_rotation}).
-In contrast, only $10$\% of all `other' M-dwarfs have flares.
+We find that about $60$\% of fast rotating early and late M~dwarfs in the TESS sample show flaring that is detectable (Fig.~\ref{fig:hist_flaring_versus_rotation}).
+In contrast, only $10$\% of all `other' M~dwarfs have flares.
 Among F, G and K stars, less than $5$\% of `photometric rotators' and almost no `others' have flares.
-This solidifies past findings from, for example, the Kepler \citep{Davenport2016, VanDoorsselaere2017} and MEarth \citep{Mondrik2018} surveys.
+This solidifies past findings from, for example, the Kepler \citep{Davenport2016, VanDoorsselaere2017} and MEarth \citep{Mondrik2019} surveys.